prof18/marcogomiero.com/content/posts/2021/ktor-project-structure.md

 ## Create a new Ktor Project

-The starting point for a Ktor project is definitely the wizard included in IntelliJ.
+The starting point of a Ktor project definitely lies in the wizard included in IntelliJ.
 The wizard lets you choose between all the different features that Ktor provides and it will generate a bare-bone project ready to be used.

 {{< figure src="/img/ktor-series/ktor-wizard-Intellij .png"  link="/img/ktor-series/ktor-wizard-Intellij .png" >}}

-And if you don’t like IntelliJ, the wizard is also available on [start.ktor.io](https://start.ktor.io/).
+If you don’t like IntelliJ, the wizard is also available on [start.ktor.io](https://start.ktor.io/).

 {{< figure src="/img/ktor-series/ktor-web-wizard.png"  link="/img/ktor-series/ktor-web-wizard.png" >}}